Q: How will completing a PreHIstory help me prepare for a visit with the a medical provider?

-Q: Are the questions difficult?
+Q: Are questions in the PreHistory difficult?

 A: Consider “What makes your problem better or worse?”
 If you think about your problem, you should be able to answer this.
 Perhaps nothing makes it better or worse.
 Your answers will help detect what is going on.
 These questions are not difficult, unless they are asked rapidly with expectations of your instant answer.

 Q: Do I share my PreHistory with my medical provider?

 A: Yes, you can print out your PreHistory and take it with you to your next medical encounter.
 The copy sent to your email will include instructions for your doctor and medical staff.
 It highlights the federal law giving you the right to amend your record as well as a separate law allowing your doctor to receive your patient generated health data.

 Q: What if my doctor does not accept my PreHistory?

 A: At the least, this form will help you prepare for your next medical visit.
 By considering these questions, will be able to express your concerns in a format that doctors are trained.
 At best, your doctor will use your PreHistory to populate the History component of your medical record.